derewor/Issue-Resolution-Patterns/README.md

 #### Author/s

 ### Project Objective
-To investigate the communication pattern of the customer success (CS) department within and with customers to identify efficiency gaps and improvement opportunities
+To investigate the communication pattern of the customer success (CS) department within and with customers to identify efficiency gaps and improvement opportunities.

+### Tools
+Google colab, pandas, matplotlib, seaborn, Notion, googlesheet,AI tools